fboender/bexec/README.md

 ------------

 Bexec is distributed as a Vimball, and is Vundle compatible.
-To install it, download the Vimbaal from the [Releases page](https://github.com/fboender/bexec/releases) page.
+To install it, download the Vimball from the [Releases page](https://github.com/fboender/bexec/releases) page.
 Edit the bexec-vX.Y.vbm script in Vim and run the following command: